ICN École de Management, Nancy

 Please see the ICN homepage for the exact semester times.

-Please bear in mind when planning your studies that the academic calendars in Germany and France differ.
-Dual degree students start their studies at the ICN in the winter semester in September.
+Please keep in mind when planning your studies that the academic calendars in Germany and France differ.
+Double degree students start their studies at the ICN in the winter semester in September.
 It is not possible to start in the summer semester.
 You stay in Nancy for one year.

 You can obtain information about the ICN course timetable and recognition at Viadrina from the following pages.

-tuition takes place from 9am to 5pm usually in groups of 40-80 including many international students.
-It is usual to make group presentations and write papers.
+Type of teaching: Tuition takes place from 09:00 am to 05:00 pm usually in groups of 40-80 including many international students.
+It is usual to make group presentations and to write papers.
 Case studies are also popular.
 The focus is mainly on marketing and management.
 International lecturers and representatives of business often teach at ICN.
 You are required to attend.
 Language courses are available in the evenings.

-You can find general advice about recognition procedures on the pages of the Department of International Affairs under the heading recognition.
+You can find general advice about recognition procedures on the pages of the Department Viadrina International Affairs under the point recognition.

-In order to receive a degree from Viadrina it necessary to complete the modules in your course of study.
-To this purpose, you can in consultation with us have courses recognized which you completed as part of the dual program abroad.
+In order to receive a degree from Viadrina it is necessary to complete the modules in your course of study.
+For this purpose, you can, in consultation with us, have courses recognized which you completed as part of the double degree programme abroad.
 Discuss recognition with Torsten Glase before your departure.

 The Bachelor Thesis is written and supervised at the Viadrina, but additionally you also have to write a thesis at the ICN.
 However, the thesis at the ICN is more like a seminar paper at the Viadrina and can also be recognized as an examination certificate within the framework of the study regulations of the Faculty of Economics and Business Administration.
 The regulations of the Faculty of Economics and Business Administration apply to the thesis, which is made at Viadrina.

 Accommodation: The university has several halls of residence in which furnished rooms can be rented.
 The monthly rent amounts to approx. €400.
-In order to make sure you get a room you should make arrangements long before you depart.
+In order to make sure you get a room you should take care of it in advance.
 Furthermore, it is possible to rent private furnished rooms.
 The rent is between €250 - €400.
 As an exchange student, you have a right to housing benefit in France which can be applied for at the Caisses d’Allocations Familiales (CAF).
 The “taxes d'habitation”, or accommodation tax, is usually included in your rent.
 Please make sure that this is the case when you conclude your rental contract, otherwise you will be obliged to pay this additional expense.